bordjoski/zkp-fsh/README.md

 # zkp-fish

 #### The library is made as a proof of concept only and it was not reviewed by anyone.
-Not ment to be used in production enviroment.
+Part of learning curve and not ment to be used in production enviroment.

 Helper methods and proof of concept library enabling user to authenticate without compromising the password and without shared or public keys.\
 Implements non-interactive random oracle access method for Zero Knowladge Proof - Fiat-Shamir heuristic.